donguree/hal-libs-header/documentation/source/system/mmc.rst

 Functional Requirments
 ======================
+|  The Functional Requirements section sets forth the requirements imposed on MMC's basic functionalities.

 How to use the buffer for the SMART report
 ------------------------------------------

-|  There are 2 kind of the SMART reports.
+|  There are 2 kinds of the SMART reports.
-|  The first is from the vendor command which depends on the each eMMC devices.
-Some eMMC devices support this function but some don't.
+|  The first is from the vendor command, which depends on the each eMMC device.
+Some eMMC devices support this function, but some don't.
 The webOS platform doesn't use this type.
 |  The second is from the "Device life time estimation" of the Extended CSD register.
-|  The interface is designed for both but the webOS platform uses "Device life time estimation".
+|  The interface is designed for both, but the webOS platform uses "Device life time estimation".
 We use the argument, "buff" of the following function for the both information.
 - HAL_MMC_Get_SMART_Report(buff, len)

 **"buff" with command magic for the SMART information**

 |  1.
-The DILE_MMC(DIL_MMC) will fill the data into the argument, "buff" and sends the "buff" to the HAL_MMC.
+The DILE_MMC(DIL_MMC) will fill the data into the argument, "buff" and send the "buff" to the HAL_MMC.
-- The command magic, the buffer size and the start offst for the vendor data will be filled.
+- The command magic, the buffer size, and the start offset for the vendor data will be filled.
 |  2.
-The HAL_MMC will return the "buff" which is filled with "Device life time estimantion" from ExtCSD register and the vendor data.
+The HAL_MMC will return the "buff" which is filled with "Device life time estimantion" from the ExtCSD register and the vendor data.
 - The emmc version is 5.0 or higher
     - Fill the JEDEC life time estimation and the vendor data for the life time.
 - The emmc version is 4.5 or lower